Right of Way at Intersections: Who Goes First and When to YieldUpdated Oct. 12, 2020

 Right-of-way when traffic lights fail

 What happens if you approach an intersection which is usually controlled by traffic lights, but the signals are inoperative?
 Such situations would be chaotic, if it weren’t for right-of-way rules.
 When traffic lights fail, any lane of traffic faced with an inoperative signal must treat that signal like a “STOP” sign.
-If every lane is facing an inoperative light, the intersection must be treated like a four-way stop intersection with each motorist stopping completely and yielding to their right.
+If every lane is facing an inoperative light, the intersection must be treated as a four-way stop intersection with each motorist stopping completely and yielding to their right.

 Would you pass a driving test today?